spalder/Actuator-PCB/README.md

 # actuator-module PCB

 This repository contains the hardware design and documentation for a custom PCB developed for the actuation of solenoid and servo valves in a biliquid rocket engine.
 Created by Fredrik Spalder through Propulse NTNU, this project provides the necessary hardware for controlled actuation in a high-stress, high-performance rocket propulsion environment.
+The design is the second iteration of a previous version.

 ## Table of Contents